lukemorton/pieces/README.md

 ### Quick example

-Let's start by defining some "pieces", or views as they are better known in the rails world.
+Let's start by defining some "pieces", or components, or views as they are better known in the rails world.
+You'll notice Pieces looks for files in the same places rails does.

 **`app/views/article/article.html.erb`:**